skills/write-javascript-actions/README.md

 ## Action metadata

 Every GitHub Action that we write needs to be accompanied by a metadata file.
-This file has a few rules to it, lets outline those now:
+This file has a few rules to it as are indicated below:

-- Filename **must** be `action.yml`
+- Filename **must** be `action.yml`.
-- Required for both Docker container and JavaScript actions
+- Required for both Docker container and JavaScript actions.
-- Written in YAML syntax
+- Written in YAML syntax.

 This file defines the following information about your action: